Indaver, leading the field in sustainable waste management

 To minimise risk when dealing with waste, Indaver has developed a strong organisation and procedures (e.g. centralised waste treatment department, audits, site manuals, etc.) that guarantee safe, liability-free waste management.
 We have internationally recognised certification for our safety policy and efficient and safe facilities, systematically putting all new facilities or major changes in existing facilities through a HAZard and Operability study for identifying and controlling hazards.

 Indaver has uniform safety indices for all its sites in Europe so that we can compare the regions and set common safety objectives.
 Any incident at an Indaver facility is reported throughout the Group to ensure that a similar incident does not occur elsewhere.
 A Group Safety Manager co-ordinates and shares safety expertise, both in the Group and with the sector and external players.
 A Safety Board discusses root cause analysis and prepares proposals for structural improvement.

 Indaver has consciously opted for integrated and uniform management systems.
 They ensure the safety, reliability and traceability of all processes.
-We scrupulously monitor our own impact on the environment.
+We scrupulously monitor our impact on the environment.

-We have opted for certified management systems, both at our own sites and at those of Total Waste Management customers.
+We have opted for certified management systems, both at our sites and at those of Total Waste Management customers.
 With certification by an independent external certification agency, a third-party expert confirms that our management systems are operating correctly.
 Depending on the region, Indaver holds ISO certificates and specific regional certificates.

 Indaver is an international organisation with subsidiaries and participating interests in various European countries.
 ‘Think global and act local’ is the way Indaver believes it will achieve success in the various markets and further growth.
-Thinking global refers to vision and business strategy supported by the right values and policies.
+Thinking global refers to a vision and a business strategy supported by the right values and policies.
 Acting local refers to the waste management service provided to customers and local stakeholders.